LevonDem/PAIRADISE-1/README.md

 ```
 Generating ASAS Counts file
 ```
-# samples.txt is a list of sample paths, one sample per line
+# samples.txt is a list of paths to reads-reassigned BAM file ($OUTPUT_BAM in first step), one path per line
+# Then start a job array like following:
+export s=`sed -n ${SGE_TASK_ID}p samples.txt`
+rPGA splicing -o ${s} --asdir ASEvents --readlength READ_LENGTH --anchorlength ANCHOR_LENGTH # We used --readlength 100 --anchorlength 8 for ENCSR000AED
+# Merge ASAS counts of all samples to one:
 ASASCounts=/path/to/ASASCounts/results
 mkdir $ASASCounts
 rPGA splicing --merge --pos2id --samples samples.txt -o ASASCounts -v /path/to/VCF/directory